georginafp/analysis_GxE/README.md

 ## Preamble

-*1.* A file whose contains the commands needed for preparing the base data is included
+*1.* A file whose contains the commands needed for preparing the base data is included.

 *2.* A script is uploaded for preparing the phenotypic data in three main groups of traits.

-*3.* A file including the code for computing the polygenic risk scores *with* validation arguments and with the base data in chromosome:position (chr:pos) nomenclature
+*3.* Files including the code for computing the polygenic risk scores in all the traits one tested for the presented study.

-*4.* Script containing the code for computing the polygenic risk scores *without* validation arguments and with the base data in rs (SNP name) nomenclature
+*4.* Script containing the code for a descriptive analysis.

+*5.* Codes to represent scaled boxplots for all the phenotypes tested.

-*5.* A file that summarises results and creates matrices is incorporated as well.
+*6.* A file that summarises results and creates matrices is incorporated as well.

 *8.* The script for the statistical analyses (linear regresion models) is also included.

-*9.* Finally, the code to perform the interaction plots are enclosed as well.
+*9.* The code to perform the interaction plots are enclosed as well.

+*10.* A file that includes the script to test for global interaction.